Equine supplements targeted towards ulcer prevention are on the rise, but not all products are created equal.

 Visceral+ is formulated to address the high prevalence of ulcer rebound after treatment with omeprazole.

 In a clinical trial on Standardbred horses with gastric ulcers, horses were treated with omeprazole for 15 – 30 days and Visceral+ for an additional 30 days.
+Upon scoping, horses fed Visceral+ were not found to have ulcers.

 THE VERDICT: Suitable evidence of efficacy in horses with ulcers.